Long Term Care Coordinating Council (LTCCC)

 Identifying Gaps ~ Finding Solutions

-To address the long term care needs of a growing population, the Board of Supervisors chartered the LTCCC in 2002 to identify needs and create solutions for long term care services and programs that enhance the lives of older adults and people with disabilities.
+To address the long term care needs of a growing population, the Board of Supervisors chartered the Long Term Care Coordinating Council (LTCCC) in 2002 to identify needs and create solutions for long term care services and programs that enhance the lives of older adults and people with disabilities.

 See the LTCCC membership list.